fyrkov/inbox-pattern-demo/README.md

 - **More moving parts.** A table, an ingest path, and a separate worker, versus "just handle the message in the consumer callback."
 Also the worker needs monitoring, scaling, and its own failure handling.

-## Gotchas
+## Other notes

-- **Status updates must be transactional with business writes.** If you process the event, write to your domain tables, and update `status = done` in separate transactions, a crash in between leaves you in a lying state.
-Keep them in one transaction.
-- **Idempotency still matters at the process step, not just ingest.** A worker can crash mid-processing and retry the same `pending` row.
-The business logic itself must be safe to run twice, or be guarded by the same transaction that flips the status.
-- **The inbox table needs pruning.** It is append-heavy and grows forever if you let it.
-Archive or delete old `done` rows, or it becomes your largest, slowest table.
-Watch for bloat from high-churn updates.
-- **Worker polling can be wasteful or laggy.** Naive `select ... where status = 'pending'` polling either hammers the DB or adds latency.
-Use `LISTEN/NOTIFY`, `SELECT ...
-FOR UPDATE SKIP LOCKED` for safe concurrent workers, or a sensible poll interval.
-- **Ordering is not free.** If processing order matters, the worker must respect it (order by receipt, or partition by key).
-A naive parallel worker pool can reorder events.
+- **Ordering + Parallelization is not free.** Unlike the built-in ordering guarantee within partitioned Kafka topics, a local pool of parallel workers can reorder events.
+Workers must keep per-entity order intact while still running in parallel.

 ## When to use it

-Reach for the inbox when:
+Think of the inbox when:

+- **You need self-service, fine-grained replay** of individual events without touching shared broker infrastructure.
 - **Processing is heavy, slow, or failure-prone** (calls external systems, long computations) and you don't want that coupled to broker consumption.
-- **You need self-service, fine-grained replay** of individual events without touching shared broker infrastructure.

 ## The one-line summary